MohsenKoohi/BurgeATS/README.md

 - Task manager module, which declares each task.
 Each task has a specific class which is called by the system scheduler to specify users for which task should be executed.
 - Task executing module, which executes a task for a user and creates its log. some executions require manger note.
 - For each task, it is possible to set users, who execute that task, and also managers who can consider and note about that task.
+- Each customer has some events(for example requires urgent call, or has sent an email), which indicates an action should be done for that customer.
+These events can be defined in the customer manager and the a task can check if a customer's flag has been raised, and ask a user to consider the events.